flairNLP/fundus/docs/how_to_contribute.md

 will define a `NewsMap` yielding URLs in reversed order from https://www.latimes.com/news-sitemap.xml.

-For the Los Angeles Times, jumping to the end of their [robots.txt](https://www.latimes.com/robots.txt) gives us the the following information.
+For the Los Angeles Times, jumping to the end of their [robots.txt](https://www.latimes.com/robots.txt) gives us the following information.

 ```
 Sitemap: https://www.latimes.com/sitemap.xml